Why I Have So Much Trouble With Panoramic Photos

 Cropping Is A Simple Solution That Works

-Cropping may not be the most eloquent or the most technical approach, but it works and is probably the best way for an amateur photographer to begin exploring the power of the panoramic format.
+Cropping may not be the most eloquent or the most technically acceptable approach, as you lose pixels in the process, but it works and is probably the best way for many amateur photographers to begin exploring the power of the panoramic format.

-Both images from Huangshan (i.e., Yellow Mountain) China were made with a Canon 5D Mark II camera and Canon 24-105mm f/4 lens and were cropped for effect on the desktop.
+For example, both images from Huangshan Mountain (i.e., Yellow Mountain) in China were made with a Canon 5D Mark II camera and Canon 24-105mm f/4 lens and were cropped into the panoramic format on the desktop.

 The Best Way To Solve A Problem Is Through Action